blackpuppy/docs/en/core-utility-libraries/email.rst

 - ``'log'``: Log level to log the email headers and message. ``true`` will use LOG_DEBUG.
 See also ``CakeLog::write()``

-All these configurations are optional, except ``'from'``.
-If you put more configuration in this array, the configurations will be used in the :php:meth:`CakeEmail::config()` method and passed to the transport class ``config()``.
+All of these configurations are optional, except ``'from'``.
+If you put more configurations in this array, the configurations will be used in the :php:meth:`CakeEmail::config()` method and passed to the transport class ``config()``.
-For example, if you are using smtp transport, you should pass the host, port and other configurations.
+For example, if you are using the SMTP transport, you should pass the host, port and other configurations.

 .. note::